Juhannuspukki/tampere-debate-society-web/site/content/debating-presentations/prime-minister.md

 ---
 title: Prime Minister
-subtitle: Spring 2019
+subtitle: Spring 2020
-link: prime-minister-original.pdf
+link: uploads/Prime Minister.pdf
 ---

 In this presentation we describe how to perform better when debating in the role of the Prime Minister, the